Emigration from the former Yugoslavia to Switzerland: Demographics

 Registration under the successor states of Yugoslavia began gradually after 1992, but the problem remained unresolved until the year 2000.
 In 1998, there were still 198,131 foreign residents registered as "Yugoslavian".
 This number fell to 5,507 by 2000 and to zero by 2001.
+By 1995, there were 40,000 Macedonian citizens in Switzerland, and this number rose to 61,000 by 2002, reflecting rather re-registration of formerly Yugoslav citizens as Macedonian nationals; an estimated 50,000 emigrants from North Macedonia were Albanians.
 The same problem was repeated on a smaller scale with the breakaway of Montenegro from the state of Serbia and Montenegro, and Kosovo from Serbia in 2006 and 2008, respectively.
 The statistics for 2011 record an increase by 8,922 in the number of citizens of Kosovo, and at the same time a decrease by 10,386 in the number of citizens of Serbia.
 This does not reflect any real population movement, but the registrations as citizens of Kosovo by Albanians who were formerly registered as Serbian citizens.

-Current demographics

 As of 2009, nationals of successor states of Yugoslavia are registered as follows: